miketran-okta/accessgateway-oracle/README.md

 ## WebLogic 10.3.6 - SSL Setup

 Okta leverages TLS1.2 for its various endpoints including the LDAP Interface which will be used to populate the JAAS principals and subjects which Oracle uses for authorization.
-This section outlines how to setup SSL for WebLogic 10.3.6, but can be skipped to the next section (OAM Identity Asserter setup) for WebLogic 12c+.
+This section outlines how to setup SSL for TLSv1.2 and WebLogic 10.3.6, but if you are on WebLogic 12c+ then you can skip to the next section.

 - Log into the administrator console of your WebLogic instnace.
 Typically that is at `http://localhost:7001/console`
 - Select **base_domain -> Environments -> Servers -> AdminServer(admin)**